 The aviation industry is projecting high-demands for pilots in coming years.
 As an indication of the high-calibre of education at the University of Waterloo, several partnerships have been established with operators that allow for an expedited pathway from graduation to an airline pilot position.
 We will continue to build and strengthen our relationship with the industry to innovate and redefine aviation excellence in Canada and beyond.

 Sunwing Cadet Program

-In 2016 the University of Waterloo partnered with Sunwing Airlines to launch an innovative pilot cadet program.
+In 2016 Waterloo partnered with Sunwing Airlines to launch an innovative pilot cadet program.
 After graduating from the university and completing flight training at Waterloo Wellington Flight Centre (WWFC) (250 hours of total flying time), cadets are directly hired by Sunwing and begin intense training on the Boeing 737 aircraft.
-Approximately 6 months after graduation, cadets are fully-qualified first officers within the airline actively flying the line (transporting passengers in normal operations).
+Approximately six months after graduation, cadets are fully-qualified first officers within the airline actively flying the line (transporting passengers in normal operations).

 Jazz Aviation Pathways Program (APP)